sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-service-accounts.md

 - **Duplicate** copies the selected account to a new account.
 Users must specify the name of the new account.
 - **Reset Password** drops the account's password and assigns the password specified with the *initial_password* setting in the [Settings - Identity Service](/settings-identity-service) page.
 The related user account must login with the *initial_password* and must change its password on next login.
 - **Force Password Change** forces the account to change its password on next login.
-- **Add to Blocklist** denies access to the account for the duration that the account is added the [Identity Services - Blocklist](/identity-services-blocklist).
+- **Add to Blocklist** denies access to the account for the duration that the account is added the [Identity Service - Blocklist](/identity-service-blocklist).
 - **Disable** deactivates the account and denies access from this account.
 - **Delete** wipes the account from the Identity Service.
 - **Show Permissions** displays the list of permissions resulting from merged roles of the given account.